Ikechuku Ndukwe

-Ikechuku "Ike" Ndukwe (born July 17, 1982) is an American former professional football offensive lineman who played in the National Football League (NFL).
+Ikechuku "Ike" Ndukwe (born July 17, 1982) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He was signed by the New Orleans Saints as an undrafted free agent in 2005.
-He played college football at Northwestern University.
+He played college football for the Northwestern Wildcats.

 Ndukwe was also a member of the Washington Redskins, Baltimore Ravens, Miami Dolphins, Kansas City Chiefs, New York Giants, and San Diego Chargers.
 He is the older brother of former NFL safety Chinedum Ndukwe.